Avatar

 • Collapse

-If you can find the stinger remove it by scraping a piece of cardboard across the site of the bite.
+1. Remove the Stinger: If you can find the stinger, remove it by scraping a piece of cardboard across the site of the bite.
 This will help stop the spread of the toxin into your pet’s blood stream.
 It’s important not to use a pair of tweezers as this can cause more venom to spread by pushing the stinger further in.

-1. Apply a cool face washer or wash the area with cool water.
-Alternatively, a cold pack to the site can help reduce the swelling.
+2. Apply a Cool Compress: Use a cool face washer or cold pack to the site to help reduce the swelling and pain.

-5. If your pet collapses or there is any swelling around the face or throat, trouble breathing, pale gums or pain, we advise you see a vet immediately as severe cases can worsen quickly.
+5. Monitor Your Dog: Keep a close eye on your dog for any worsening symptoms.
+If your pet collapses or there is any swelling around the face or throat, trouble breathing, pale gums or pain, we advise you see a vet immediately as severe cases can worsen quickly.

 You can read more of our specialist veterinary news and stories here.